sergree/awesome-visual-novels/README.md

 ## Next in Line

 This is a list of visual novels that I plan to read or am currently reading.
 Many of them have yet to be checked by me.
+The list is ordered by reading priority.

 - 🔞 [![Steam Deck]](https://store.steampowered.com/app/658620/Wonderful_Everyday_Down_the_RabbitHole/) [Subarashiki Hibi] - Tokyo high school students navigate mysterious events and deaths in July 2012 as apocalyptic prophecies predict the world's end on the 20th, uncovering dark truths behind the predictions. `18+` `BGI/Ethornell`.
 - 🔞 [![Android: Unofficial]][CROSS†CHANNEL] [![Steam Deck]](https://store.steampowered.com/app/812560/CROSSCHANNEL_Steam_Edition/) [CROSS†CHANNEL] - Students at an academy for the socially maladjusted return from summer vacation to discover the world has completely transformed. `18+` `VNDS`.